bmurrtech/how-to-homelab/how-to_game_servers.md

 steamcmd +login anonymous +force_install_dir /home/steam/arkserver +app_update 376030 +quit
 ```

 > Depending on your internet speed and server specs, download and install times will vary. _Wait until the entire installation process completes_ before continuing.
+You should see a message like, "Success!
+App fully installed."

 ### Create an Ark `systemd` Service file
 This `systemd` file will make the ARK server start automatically on boot.